becgoss/rg-gatsby/pages/articles/2017-01-31-newsflare/index.md

 <div class="f4 measure-wide center">
 <h2 class="orange fw6">Outcome:</h2>
-	We designed a fully fleshed out prototype of the Android App, which addressed the issues originally laid out in the brief: upload etc….. but also looked at improving
+	We designed a fully fleshed out prototype of the Android App, which addressed the issues originally laid out in the brief, such as upload flow, recording function & sign-in process.
+We added multiple ways to browse content, an onboarding procress to help users understand Newsflare better and a better experience for users wishing to take on projects in the Missions section.

   <h2 class="orange fw6">Next steps:</h2>
   Whilst the product will solve the key user issues, if I had further funding I would propose the following next steps: